dantleech/blog/source/_posts/2022-02-13-song-fansong.md

 using different amp simulations.
 Breaking out the guitar parts to separate tracks and boosting for the purposes of boosting or decreasing the volume.

+### Bass

+After recording all the guitar parts the sound was already pretty faithful to the original, but I hadn't yet put down the bass part.
+I listened to the original, and I couldn't pick out the bass guitar at all, did it even have one?

+In anycase I did lay down some bass, but it's quite low in the mix and is completely in step with the guitar parts.
+I added a bass "enhancer" (see "exciter" below).

 ### Limiters

 On my previous recording I had used heavy